40+ Interesting Facts About France

 - France is the second largest country by population and area among countries present entirely in Europe.

 - France has the highest ratio of roundabouts in the world.
-There is 1 roundabout for every 45 intersections in France.
+There is one roundabout for every 45 intersections in France.
 (Source)

-- The Musee du Louvre in Paris is the biggest and most visited art museum in the world.
-There are around 38,000 artistic objects in this museum that attracts millions of visitors annually.
+- The Musee du Louvre in Paris is the biggest and most visited art museum.
+Around 38,000 artistic objects in this museum attract millions of visitors annually.

 - Disneyland Paris is the most visited theme park in Europe.
-It was visited by more than 13 million people which is more than double the attendance of the 2nd most visited European theme park.
+It was visited by more than 13 million people, far more than the attendance of the 2nd most visited European theme park.
 (Source)

 - France has the highest number of time zones in the world.
 Due to several overseas territories around the world, there are 12 time zones in France.

-- These overseas territories provide a very important economic benefit to France regarding its share of the Exclusive Economic Zone (EEZ).
-France has the world’s largest EEZ with an area of 3,791,998 sq mi.
+- These overseas territories provide a vital economic benefit to France regarding its share of the Exclusive Economic Zone (EEZ).
+France has the world’s largest EEZ, with an area of 3,791,998 sq mi.
 (Source)

 - The French Republic is composed of metropolitan France in Western Europe and several overseas territories in various parts of the world.

-- According to few historians, April Fools’ Day was celebrated for the first time in 1582 in France.
+- According to a few historians, April Fools’ Day was celebrated for the first time in France in 1582.
 It happened when France replaced the Julian calendar with the Gregorian calendar.
 (Source)